 We analyzed 6,220 forklift repair service calls to answer the question:

-What are the most common forklift issues in 2019?
+What are the most common forklift issues?

 Then we dug a little deeper to determine what it took to fix them.